tribecamp/discord-bot/README.md

 yarn dev
 ```

-Move `src/config/env.example` to the root directory and rename it to `.env`, and fill in your Discord bot token.
+Move `src/config/env.example` to the root directory and rename it to `.env`, and fill in your Discord bot token, which you can find [here](https://discord.com/developers/applications).

 ## License